AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### State Transistions

-- If the pancake has eaten/collided with a waffle, it will transition to this state for a short period of time before checking for nearby waffles again
+- If the pancake has eaten/collided with a waffle, it will transition to this state for a short period of time before seeking after any waffles, using a cooldown timer to determine this.
-- It will also transition to this state if there are no waffles within a certain radius of it
+- It will also transition to this state if there are no waffles within a certain radius of it.

 ### Seek